Operation of Schools During Hot Weather

-All schools in the San Diego Unified School District have “hot weather” plans in place for continued operations of schools during periods of extremely hot weather.
-We want to make sure our students are as comfortable as possible in school so that their learning can continue.
+The safety and well being of our students and staff are a top priority.
+We want to make sure they are as comfortable as possible so that learning can continue.
 As a result, our schools have a number of guidelines in place for planning instruction during hot weather.

 Cooler areas of schools buildings and grounds are used when available.
 As an example, some teachers may have students gather in shaded lawn areas or move to rooms with better cross-ventilation.
 Students in non-air-conditioned portable facilities may be merged with other classes in air-conditioned buildings, such as media centers, cafeterias or auditoriums.